Autoregressive Bandits

 A fundamental parameter of \algnameshort is the value $m = \max_{a\in\mathcal{A}}\gamma_0(a)$.
-In this experiment, we empirically show that any choice in the same order of magnitude as the actual value will let the algorithm achieve a small cumulative regret, while severe underestimation prevents the algorithm from achieving a sublinear cumulative regret.
+In this part, we empirically show that any choice in the same order of magnitude as the actual value will let the algorithm achieve a sublinear regret, while severe underestimation prevents the algorithm from achieving a sublinear cumulative regret.

 \textbf{Setting}~~~We run multiple simulations varying the value of parameter $\overline{m}$.
-We chose $|\mathcal{A}|=7$, $k=4$ and $\gamma_0(a)=500$ for every action $a\in\mathcal{A}$ (\ie $m=500$).
+We chose $n=7$, $k=4$ and $\gamma_0(a)=500$ for every action $a\in\mathcal{A}$ (\ie $m=500$).
 The autoregressive parameters $\gamma_i(a)$ have been sampled from a uniform probability distribution with support in $[0,1/4-\epsilon]$, where $\epsilon>0$ is an arbitrarily small value.
 For this experiment, we test values $\overline{m} \in \{1, 10, 100, 500, 1000, 2500\}$.

-\textbf{Results}~~~In Figure~\ref{fig:m_bound_analysis}, we report the cumulative regrets of \algnameshort under different choices of $\overline{m}$.
+\textbf{Results}~~~In Figure~\ref{fig:m_bound_analysis}, we report the cumulative regret of \algnameshort under different choices of $\overline{m}$.
 First, it is worth noting how choosing values of $\overline{m} \ge m$ always results in a sublinear cumulative regret, with a progressive increase as $\overline{m}$ gets larger.
-This is highlighted when comparing, for instance, the scenario where $\overline{m}=2500$ to the one where $\overline{m} \in \{500, 1000\}$.
+This is highlighted when comparing the scenario where $\overline{m}=2500$ to the one where $\overline{m} \in \{500, 1000\}$.
 When $\overline{m}$ is underestimated, we empirically observe two facts.
-When $\overline{m}$ is in the same order of magnitude as the true value $m$ (\eg $\overline{m}=100$), we empirically get a smaller sublinear cumulative regret (even if no theoretical guarantees are present).
-Finally, a severe underestimation of the parameter leads to a linear cumulative regret, as clearly visible for $\overline{m} \in \{1,10\}$, although in these settings the cumulative regret is lower w.r.t.~the other settings in the very first stages of the simulations (due to a more limited exploration).
+When $\overline{m}$ is in the same order of magnitude as the true value $m$ (\eg $\overline{m}=100$), we empirically observe a smaller sublinear cumulative regret.
+Instead, a severe underestimation of the parameter leads to a linear cumulative regret, as clearly visible for $\overline{m} \in \{1,10\}$, although, in these settings, the cumulative regret is lower w.r.t.~the other settings in the very first stages of the simulations (due to a more limited exploration).